 Thus it will be seen that, from the common centre of Newcastle, which may almost be regarded as the base of brethren Moody and Sankey's spiritual operations, there has spread throughout the neighbouring towns and villages this powerful spirit of earnestness and longing for the glory of God to be seen in the quickening of Christian people and the salvation of sinners - a spirit which we trust will grow to more and more fully developed dimensions, until the whole of Tyneside, with its vast industry and the whole of the north of England, with its sin and suffering and with its deep and widespread need, shall have come beneath the reviving touch of the spirit of God.

-Truly God has been good unto Israel, and we render to Him all praise and thanksgiving for sending to us, by the hands of our honoured American bretheren, this blessing from on high.
-For these brethren and their work we also pray most heartily, Wherever their feet may turn, we beseech the God of grace to go before them, and prepare their way, inclining the hearts of Christian workers to sympathise with and help them in their self-imposed and arduous though glorious task, so that in
+Truly God has been good unto Israel, and we render to Him all praise and thanksgiving for sending to us, by the hands of our honoured American brethren, this blessing from on high.
+For these brethren and their work we also pray most heartily.
+Wherever their feet may turn, we beseech the God of grace to go before them and prepare their way, inclining the hearts of Christian workers to sympathise with and help them in their self-imposed and arduous though glorious task, so that in

 "The Christian", November 6th,1873.